l34rn3d/docker-tribesnext-server/README.md

 **Run a container**

-NB: the `--rm` arg will destroy the container when stopped; internal ports (666) can be mapped to available host ports (27999) per container
+NB: the `--rm` arg will destroy the container when stopped; internal ports (666) can be mapped to available host ports (27999) per container.

 The container starts automatically when built.

 **Stop container**